Crystal-SDS/INSTALLATION/README.md

 ### All-In-One Machine

 For testing purposes, is possible to install an All-In-One (AiO) machine with all the Crystal components and requirements.
 We prepared a script for automating this task.
 The requirements of the machine are a clean installation of **Ubuntu Server 16.04**, and at least 6GB of RAM due to the quantity of services the AiO Crystal installation contains.
 Then, download the `install_aio.sh` script and run it as sudo user.
-Run the following command to rapidly execute the script:
+Run the following command for rapidly executing the script:

 * `curl -fsSL https://raw.githubusercontent.com/Crystal-SDS/INSTALLATION/master/install_aio.sh | /bin/bash`